Bathrooms / By Kerry O'Brien / February 5, 2015

 The contractor helped the couple steal four inches from the kitchen to slightly widen the long hallway that connects the living room with the bedroom.
 This move, barely noticeable on a floor plan, added just enough width to make room for the couple’s extensive book collection and makes the hallway feel functional and lived-in.
 For added storage, their contractor custom-built shelving with simple white laminate boards and metal brackets, sturdy enough to hold hundreds of books but minimal enough that the fixtures disappear behind the display.

 The couple spent the bulk of their research time and energy on the now-defining feature of the apartment: the pale white, desaturated wood floor planks are matte and slightly wider than conventional planks.
 The couple chose a high-grade engineered wood surface that can be refinished over time; it’s knots and varied pieces bring a breathability and relaxed style to each room.
 The new floors are somehow both the star feature and also the subtle backdrop to the couple’s eclectic, earthy, and international design approach.

 The owners were careful not to over-design the bathroom and agreed on clean white tile anchored by gray slate floors.
 They added a simple IKEA vanity with deep storage drawers, a recessed medicine cabinet, and replaced the tub with a glass-walled shower to create more space.

-This clean slate apartment would beautifully house just about any design and decor aesthetic – many thanks to these Clinton Hill homeowners and to Sweeten Expert Kris for sharing this spectacularly simple and incredibly stylish renovation.
+This clean slate apartment would beautifully house just about any design and decor aesthetic – many thanks to these Clinton Hill homeowners for sharing this spectacularly simple and incredibly stylish renovation.
 For more on how flooring can change the game in your home, take a look at our pricing guide for floors and post your renovation project on Sweeten to meet general contractors who can help you create a space you will love.